 \subsection{Automated Data Curation}

-Given the potential noise in raw data, such as irrelevant video content, inaccurate timestamps, and incomplete event annotations, we design an automated data curation pipeline for curation, comprising (i) temporal alignment, (ii) event summarization, and (iii) anonymization, as in Figure~\ref{fig:curation}.
+Given the potential noise in raw data, such as irrelevant video content, inaccurate timestamps, and incomplete event annotations, we design an automated data curation pipeline, comprising (i) temporal alignment, (ii) event summarization, and (iii) anonymization, as illustrated in Figure~\ref{fig:curation}.

-\textbf{Temporal Alignment.} Here, we divide the match videos into two halves, each starting at the kick-off moment, and adopt the publicly available temporal alignment model from MatchTime~\cite{rao2024matchtimeautomaticsoccergame}, to synchronize textual commentary timestamps with those of video frames.
+\textbf{Temporal Alignment.} Here, we divide match videos into two halves, each starting at kick-off, and adopt the temporal alignment model from MatchTime~\cite{rao2024matchtimeautomaticsoccergame}, to synchronize textual commentary timestamps with those of video frames.